windkh/node-red-contrib-telegrambot/README.md

 You can only send messages using the sender node but you can not receive any data.

-### Configuration property flag *Use SOCKS5*
+### Configuration property flag *Use SOCKS*
-SOCKS5 proxy support is optional when running behind a SOCKS5 proxy that requires authentication.
+SOCKS4/5 proxy support is optional when running behind a SOCKS4/5 proxy that requires authentication.
 In this case, additional configuration properties have to be set in the configuration node.

 As setting up a socks5 proxy can be very complex depending on the infrastructure this was moved to a seprate readme file.
 See also [SOCKS5.md](SOCKS5.md)